TaikiMiyagawa/FunctionalPINN/README.md

 # 1. Introduction: Overall architecture

-The overall architecture and structure of the PINN are shown in the following images.
+The overall architecture is shown in Figure 1.
-We first approximate functional differential equations (FDEs) using the cylindrical approximation, leading to high-dimensional PDEs.
+We first approximate functional differential equations (FDEs) using the cylindrical approximation, leading to high-dimensional PDEs (we implement these PDEs), which are then solved with PINNs (Figure 3).
-We implement these PDEs.
 ![Overall architecture](./imgs/figure1.png)
 ![PINN](./imgs/figure3.png)

 # 2. Requirements

+TODO

 Please see [`requirements.txt`](./requirements.txt) and run `$ pip install -r requirements.txt` to install exactly the same libraries used in our environment.
+All the libraries, however, are not necessary if you just want to run `./train.py`.
 Specifically, we used:

 - Python 3.11
 - PyTorch 2.2.0